mengjutsai/tutorial/cluster.md

 chmod 644 ~/.ssh/config ~/.ssh/id_rsa.pub
 ```

-Before login, `kinit` to make the local machine remember the password
+Before login, `kinit` to make the local machine remember the password.
+Once the above configuration is set, if you reboot your local machine, the only step to login to lxplus without password is `kinit`.
 ```
 kinit <yourname>@CERN.CH
 # example: kinit metsai@CERN.CH